dy/piezo/README.md

 Features:

 * _pipes_ − `|` operator for a function calls that function with argument from the left side, eg. `a | b` == `b(a)`.
 * _lambda functions_ − useful for organizing pipe transforms.
+Don't require parens for arguments, since `,` has higher precedence than `->`.
 * _arrays_ − linear collection of same-type elements with fixed size.
 Useful for organizing enums, dicts, buffers etc. Arrays support alias name for items: `a = [first: 1, second: 2]` → `a[0] == a.first == 1`.

 ## [Freeverb](https://github.com/opendsp/freeverb/blob/master/index.js)